DharshanPd11/MyDocGPT/README.md

 Clone the repository to your local machine.
 Install the required dependencies by running the following command:

-'''
-pip install -r requirements.txt
+`pip install -r requirements.txt`
-'''

 Obtain an API key from HUGGINGFACE_HUB and add it to the .env file in the project directory.

-'''
-HUGGINGFACEHUB_API_TOKEN = "YOUR SECRET KEY"
+`HUGGINGFACEHUB_API_TOKEN = "YOUR SECRET KEY"`
-'''

 # Usage
 To use the MultiPDF Chat App, follow these steps:
-Ensure that you have installed the required dependencies and added the Huggingface API key to the .env file.
+Ensure that you have installed the required dependencies and added the Huggingface API key to the `.env` file.
-Run the main.py file using the Streamlit CLI.
+Run the `main.py` file using the Streamlit CLI.
 Execute the following command:

-'''
-streamlit run app.py
+`streamlit run app.py`
-'''

 The application will launch in your default web browser, displaying the user interface.
 Load multiple PDF documents into the app by following the provided instructions.